 (4) An Airport Operator Security Programme shall be in accordance with the requirements prescribed in the National Civil Aviation Security Programme.

-(5) The Airport Operator Security Programme shall be reviewed and updated as the need may arise and at least once a year in coordination with all relevant stake-holders.
+(5) The Airport Operator Security Programme shall be reviewed and updated as the need may arise and at least once every two years in coordination with all relevant stake-holders.